 The {\em degree} of a vertex $x\in V\XX$ is the cardinality of the set $\{e\in E\XX:o(e)=x\}$.
-For all $j,k\in\NN$, a graph $\XX$ is $k$-{\em regular} if the degree of each vertex $x\in V\XX$ is $k$, and it is $(j,k)$-{\em biregular} if it is bipartite with the partition of its vertices into the two subsets consisting of vertices with degree $j$ and with degree $k$ respectively.
+For all $j,k\in\NN$, a graph $\XX$ is $k$-{\em regular} if the degree of each vertex $x\in V\XX$ is $k$, and it is $(j,k)$-{\em biregular} if it is bipartite with the elements of the partition of its vertices into two subsets having degree $j$ and $k$ respectively.

-A {\em metric graph} $(\XX,\lambda)$ is a pair consisting of a graph $\XX$ and a map $\lambda:E\XX\ra \mathopen{]}0, +\infty \mathclose{[}$ with a positive lower bound\footnote{This assumption, though not necessary at this stage, will be used repeatedly in this text, hence we prefer to add it to the definition.} such that $\lambda(\overline{e})=\lambda(e)$, called its {\em edge length map} .
+A {\em metric graph} $(\XX,\lambda)$ is a pair consisting of a graph $\XX$ and a map $\lambda:E\XX\ra \mathopen{]}0, +\infty \mathclose{[}$ with a positive lower bound\footnote{This assumption, though not necessary at this stage, will be used repeatedly in this book, hence we prefer to add it to the definition.} such that $\lambda(\overline{e})=\lambda(e)$, called its {\em edge length map} .
 A {\em simplicial graph} $\XX$ is a metric graph whose edge length map is constant equal to $1$.

-The {\em topological realisation} of a graph $\XX$ is the topological space obtained from the collection $(I_e)_{e\in E\XX}$ of closed unit intervals $I_e$ by the finest equivalence relation that identifies intervals corresponding to an edge and its opposite edge by the map $t\mapsto 1-t$ and identifies the origins of the intervals $I_{e_1}$ and $I_{e_2}$ if and only if $o(e_1)=o(e_2)$, see \cite[Sect.~2.1]{Serre83}.
+The {\em topological realisation} of a graph $\XX$ is the topological space obtained from the family $(I_e)_{e\in E\XX}$ of closed unit intervals $I_e$ for every $e\in E\XX$ by the finest equivalence relation that identifies intervals corresponding to an edge and its opposite edge by the map $t\mapsto 1-t$ and identifies the origins of the intervals $I_{e_1}$ and $I_{e_2}$ if and only if $o(e_1)=o(e_2)$, see \cite[Sect.~2.1]{Serre83}.

 The {\em geometric realisation} of a metric tree $(\XX,\lambda)$ is the topological realisation of $\XX$ endowed with the maximal geodesic metric that gives length $\lambda(e)$ to the topological realisation of each edge $e\in E\XX$, and we denote it by $X=\gls{geomrealiz}$.
 We identify $V\XX$ with its image in $X$.
-The metric space $X$ determines $(\XX,\lambda)$ up to subdivision of edges, hence we will often not make a strict distinction between $X$ and $(\XX,\lambda)$.
+The metric space $X$ determines $(\XX,\lambda)$ up to subdivisions of edges, hence we will often not make a strict distinction between $X$ and $(\XX,\lambda)$.
 In particular, we will refer to convex subsets of $(\XX,\lambda)$ as convex subsets of $X$, etc.

 If $\XX$ is a tree, the metric space $X$ is an $\RR$-tree, hence it is a $\CAT(-1)$ space.
-Since $\lambda$ is bounded from below by a positive constant, the $\RR$-tree $X$ is geodesically complete if and only if $\XX$ has no {\em terminal vertex} (that is, no vertex of degree $1$).
+Since $\lambda$ is bounded from below by a positive constant, the $\RR$-tree $X$ is geodesically complete if and only if $\XX$ is not reduced to one vertex and has no {\em terminal vertex} (that is, no vertex of degree $1$).